Choosing a Star Tracker for Astrophotography

 However, many of them are ultra-wide field shots of the sky, lacking the reach needed to reveal wonderous deep-sky objects such as nebulae and galaxies.
 Being a deep-sky astrophotographer means that I aim to expose the incredible objects seemingly hidden in our night sky, and a star tracker helps me accomplish this.

-Make no mistake, a star tracker gives you the ability to dive into the deep sky.
-The photo below showcases many incredible deep-sky objects from the California Nebula to the Pleiades
+Make no mistake: a star tracker allows you to dive into deep-sky astrophotography.
+The photo below showcases many incredible deep-sky objects, from the California Nebula to the Pleiades.

 Deep-Sky Astrophotography using a Star Tracker.
 Canon EOS Ra, Canon RF 15-35mm F/2.8 on a Sky-Watcher Star Adventurer.